 Many travelers consider Arequipa the most beautiful city in Peru.
-Though you’ll have to be the judge of that yourself, we thought we’d give you an idea of what you can expect from the second largest Peruvian city.
+Though you’ll have to judge that for yourself, we thought we’d give you an idea of what you can expect from the second largest Peruvian city.
 Just be sure to bring your camera, appetite, and sense of adventure!

 Sightseeing in Arequipa

 Much of Old Arequipa was built from sillar, a white volcanic rock that makes each building appear even more striking.
-As you stroll through its streets, you’ll notice Baroque architecture — but keep an eye out for indigenous influences, too.
+As you stroll through this district’s streets, you’ll notice Baroque architecture — but you’ll want to keep an eye out for indigenous influences, too.

 There’s no better place to begin your sightseeing tour of Arequipa than at the Plaza das Armas.
-This massive square is the heart of the “White City” and offers a beautiful vantage point of nearby buildings and surrounding volcanoes.
-It’s a great place to relax, and while the plaza is beautiful all day long, it looks most magical during Blue Hour and Golden Hour.
+This massive square is the heart of the “White City,” offering a fantastic vantage point of nearby buildings and surrounding volcanoes.
+It’s a great place to relax, and while the plaza is beautiful all day long, it looks absolutely magical during Blue Hour and Golden Hour.

 Next, be sure to stop by the Catedral de Arequipa, which bounds the plaza’s northern side.
-Recognizable for its two iconic towers, it’s the largest cathedral in Peru and home to the biggest organ in South America.
+Recognizable for its two iconic towers, it’s the largest cathedral in Peru, and it’s even home to the biggest organ in South America.

 The Monasterio de Santa Catalina is another picture-perfect stop for your sightseeing itinerary.
-The huge complex dates all the way back to 1579, but frequent earthquakes have necessitated equally frequent reconstruction.
-Wander through the monastery’s many narrow paths, and pause to take photos of the bright-red and deep-blue walls.
+The huge complex dates all the way back to 1579, but frequent earthquakes have necessitated the monastery’s equally frequent reconstruction.
+Wander through the structure’s many narrow paths, and pause to take photos of the bright-red and deep-blue walls.

 When you’ve had your fill of colonial architecture, make your way to the mirador (viewpoint) of Yanahuara.
-Located a short distance outside the city center, Yanahuara offers jaw-dropping views of nearby volcanoes through sillar arches.
-Just remember to take your sunglasses — the sun can be blinding as it reflects off the white stone, especially at midday and during the early afternoon.
+Located a short distance outside the city center, Yanahuara offers jaw-dropping views of nearby volcanoes through pearly-white sillar arches.
+Just remember to take your sunglasses — the sun can be blinding when it reflects off the stone, especially at midday and during the early afternoon.

 Eating in Arequipa